iamSampath/finarm/README.md

 Inspired from the idea of Financial Freedom and value of time.
-FinArm is a webApplication that supports users to tackle their debts by providing IAS (Insights,analysis and simulations) on the current Debt situation.
+FinArm is a webApplication that supports users to tackle their debts by providing IAS (Insights,analysis and simulations) on the users Debt situation.

-In Addition it will also suggest user on which card to be used based on factors.

-Insights:
+**Insights:**
 * What is the user current Debt Ratio.
 * What is Debt ratio for a current Loan/Card.

-Analysis:
+**Analysis:**
 * What Benifits do the user have on a particular card.
 * What is the best card that can be used based on a situation.

-Simulations:
+**Simulations:**
 * How much time does it takes to Pay off a loan or card.
 * How much interest will i pay on a particular card with varying factors.